danidee10/britecore-productdev/README.md

 ### Admin interface

-I also provided an admin interface (thanks to Flask-admin) to view and change the structure of a risk.
+I also provided an admin interface (thanks to Flask-admin) to view and change the structure of a risk template.

-it can be accessed by navigation to `/admin/`
+it can be accessed by navigating to `/admin/`

 ### Unit tests